Krypton-Suite-Legacy-Archive/Krypton-NET-5.470/Help/DocFX/articles/Toolkit/ButtonSpec.md

 of the tool tip area, the image in shown below with the title also below and to the right of the image.

+Notes:
-Note that by default the *Krypton* controls that allow the definition of button specification do not show tool tips for them.
-You must therefore find the appropriate property such as *AllowButtonSpecTooltips* and set it to *True* before tool tips will be displayed.
+- That by default the *Krypton* controls that allow the definition of button specification do not show tool tips for them.
+You must therefore find the appropriate property such as `AllowButtonSpecToolTips` and set it to `true` before tool tips will be displayed.
+- Also, if the parent Item has tooltips, and the button spec has tooltips, then the default is show both when hovering over the buttonspec.
+This can be disabled by setting `AllowButtonSpecTooltipPriority` to `true`, so that only 1 tooltip is displayed when hovering over any part of the control.

 ### Style
 By default the button will be displayed using the *ButtonSpec* button style